 McMorris then continued: “Among the actions Reibstein counsels businesses who use independent contractors to avoid are: Needlessly directing and controlling actions [that] may transpire [in the ordinary course] without [exercising any] direction and control.
 For example, Reibstein said, ‘You don’t have to direct a contractor to provide services between 9 and 5 when your business is [only] open between those hours.
 When else can they do the work?’
 ‘You don’t need to prevent or restrict a contractor [from] delegating responsibility or duties to others.’
 Avoid paying for expenses of the contractor and work out a fee that includes those costs.
 ‘If someone wants $10 hour plus expenses, [negotiate an all-in rate of] $12 an hour,’ Reibstein said.

-The ACBJ article refers to a few of the many state-of-the-art ways by which companies can use IC Diagnostics™ to enhance their level of independent contractor compliance and determine whether a group of 1099ers might pass the applicable tests for IC status under governing state and federal law.
+The ACBJ article refers to a few of the many state-of-the-art ways by which companies can use a process such as IC Diagnostics™ to enhance their level of independent contractor compliance and determine whether a group of 1099ers might pass the applicable tests for IC status under governing state and federal law.
 Companies that wish to keep their independent contractor business model generally opt for restructuring, re-documenting, and re-implementing their IC relationships.
 While not all companies can eliminate most control and direction over workers treated as 1099ers, the overwhelming number can effectively restructure their independent contractor relationships to comply with federal and most state laws.
-The IC Diagnostics™ process provides the means to stress-test the independent contractor relationship.
+A process such as IC Diagnostics™ can provide the means to stress-test the independent contractor relationship.
 If it can be effectively restructured to comply with such laws, the next step in the process is re-documentation.
 What seems like a simple act of dotting your i’s and crossing your t’s, though, is anything but; indeed, many independent contractor statutes and most judicial and administrative decisions in this area are often counter-intuitive.

-Even experienced labor and employment lawyers and in-house counsel have difficulty drafting IC agreements in an effective manner.
-As we noted in our August 29, 2014 blog post entitled “Earthquake in the Independent Contractor Misclassification Field,” FedEx Ground lost a key case because of its misplaced reliance on an independent contractor agreement and its policies and procedures that were undoubtedly drafted by a sophisticated legal team of outside and inside counsel.
-But close scrutiny by a court found one fallacy after another in the very documents FedEx created – sufficient in degree to lead the court to rule against FedEx.
+Even experienced labor and employment lawyers and in-house counsel are not always successful in ulty drafting IC agreements in an effective manner.
+As we noted in our August 29, 2014 blog post entitled “Earthquake in the Independent Contractor Misclassification Field,” FedEx Ground lost a key case because of its placed reliance on an independent contractor agreement and its policies and procedures that were undoubtedly drafted by a sophisticated legal team of outside and inside counsel.
+But a court found that the very documents FedEx created were sufficient in degree to lead the court to rule against FedEx.
 As we noted in our blog post, “IC agreements and policies and procedures that are not drafted in a state-of-the-art manner, free from language that can be used against the company, can cause businesses that use ICs to face class action litigation or regulatory audits or enforcement proceedings they may be able to otherwise avoid.”
-Or, in the FedEx case, can cost the company a rather handsome amount – $228 million in settlement costs, as we reported in our June 13, 2015 blog post.
+Or, in the FedEx case, can cost the company a considerable amount in settlement costs, as we reported in our June 13, 2015 blog post.